n8henrie/n8henrie.github.io/_posts/2012-08-23-repost-how-to-use-quicksilver-to-post-tweets-to-twitter-in-2012.md

-I had previously set up similar triggers with the Web Search Module plugin that used Google to search the app stores (using an &#8220;intitle&#8221; specifier to try to differentiate between iPhone / iPad / Mac apps).
-This is much cooler &#8212; searches in the &#8220;local&#8221; apps (in other words actually in iTunes or the Mac App Store app).
+I had previously set up similar triggers with the Web Search Module plugin that used Google to search the app stores (using an “intitle” specifier to try to differentiate between iPhone / iPad / Mac apps).
+This is much cooler — searches in the “local” apps (in other words actually in iTunes or the Mac App Store app).

 My only contribution here is that instead of using triggers (since I have nearly all my convenient keyboard shortcuts occupied, between Quicksilver, TextExpander, and app-specific keyboard shortcuts), I just added the encoded URLs to the Quicksilver catalog.
 They seem to be indexed appropriately and functioning.
-The only slight inconvenience compared to the Trigger setup is that they don&#8217;t automatically put the cursor in the 3rd pane.
+The only slight inconvenience compared to the Trigger setup is that they don’t automatically put the cursor in the 3rd pane.

-Here&#8217;s the original post with the setup info:
+Here’s the original post with the setup info:

 [Remiel | How to Use Quicksilver to Post Tweets to Twitter in 2012](http://remiel.info/post/23553313210/how-to-use-quicksilver-to-post-tweets-to-twitter-in).